 In this stage, the development team methodically gathers project requirements — from the customer’s business context to the product performance level — and captures the results in a requirements specification.
 Well-documented requirements serve a foundation and guarantee a smooth software development process.

 The team further analyzes functional and nonfunctional requirements, outlines the project scope and constraints, identifies the stakeholders, and develops the business logic.
-The phase is critical for obtaining a clear vision of the end product.
+This phase of the waterfall development process is critical for obtaining a clear vision of the end product.

 Using the output from the previous stage, the team proceeds to work on the system’s design, including the software and hardware architecture, database tables, and user interface mockups.
 The resulting design specification describes how the project will be executed from a technical standpoint.